Gifts, Benefits and Hospitality (GBH) policy

 The ‘responsible person’ is the person whom the Director or employee notifies of any GBH offers they receive; notifies of suspected bribery attempts; and seeks advice from about this policy and how to comply.

-Where appropriate, the Chair or Deputy Chair may seek advice from the Minister for Water or the Department of Environment, Land, Water and Planning (DELWP).
+Where appropriate, the Chair or Deputy Chair may seek advice from the Minister for Water or the Department of Energy, Environment and Climate Action (DEECA).

 5. Prohibited gifts